IslamicRevival/IslamicRevival.github.io/content/blogging_theology/A_message_for_Christians_from_the_Qur_an__shorts.md

 ### [00:00:00](https://www.youtube.com/watch?v=EYs_2mSzpjY&t=0) - [00:00:00](https://www.youtube.com/watch?v=EYs_2mSzpjY&t=0)

-In the YouTube video "A message for Christians from the Qur'an #shorts", the speaker urges Christians to believe in Allah and his messengers, and to refrain from believing in the Trinity.
+"A message for Christians from the Qur'an #shorts", the speaker urges Christians to believe in Allah and his messengers, and to refrain from believing in the Trinity.
 Allah is sufficient as a trustee of affairs, and is above having a son.

-**[00:00:00](https://www.youtube.com/watch?v=EYs_2mSzpjY&t=0)** The speaker urges Christians not to go too far when discussing Allah, stating that Jesus was nothing more than a messenger of Allah.
+**[00:00:00](https://www.youtube.com/watch?v=EYs_2mSzpjY&t=0)** urges Christians not to go too far when discussing Allah, stating that Jesus was nothing more than a messenger of Allah.
 They also advise Christians to believe in Allah and his messengers, and to refrain from believing in the Trinity.
 Allah is sufficient as a trustee of affairs, and is above having a son.

 ## Full transcript with timestamps